Common Questions

 Do you take insurance, and how does that work?

 I have an out-of-network solo private practice.
-I no longer accept any insurance primarily as it often does not fully protect the confidentiality of the psychotherapy visits.
-Insurance and other third-party payment programs require a diagnosis, and they have the right to access therapy notes and additional sensitive and privileged information.
-I will, of course, upon request, provide you with a receipt for payments of services rendered.
-Nevertheless, suppose you choose to submit these receipts to insurance or any other third-party program; in those cases, I will not be able to protect your confidentiality (e.g., diagnosis or the possibility of insurance audit) as stated above.
+We no longer accept insurance, primarily because it often fails to protect the confidentiality of psychotherapy visits fully.
+Additionally, insurance and other third-party payment programs require a diagnosis.
+They have the right to access therapy notes and additional sensitive and privileged information I will, of course, upon request, provide you with a receipt for payments of services rendered Nevertheless, suppose you choose to submit these receipts to insurance or any other third-party program; in those cases, I will not be able to protect your confidentiality (e.g., diagnosis or the possibility of insurance audit) as stated above.

 Does what we talk about in therapy remain confidential?